JYU-IBA/jabs/README.md

 ## Graphical user interface

 Simple Qt-based [GUI](qjabs/) is provided.
 Scripts can be edited and run, simulated spectra and experimental spectra are plotted (if available).
-Many GUI-specific features are missing, but the scripts themselves should work as described below.
-Currently some stopping forces and straggling data is not reloaded (from JIBAL) between runs and restarting the program may be necessary to reset these.

 ## Interactive or scripted usage